-Master of Forensic Science in Forensic Molecular Biology
+MFS in Forensic Molecular Biology

-The core courses focus on:
+Core courses focus on:

 - Training in chemical, physical, immunological, and microscopic methods

-Used to examine and identify body fluid stains at a crime scene
+Used to examine and identify body fluid stains at a crime scene and in the laboratory

 - Theoretical and practical aspects of advanced methods in forensic molecular biology